ramakc153/CM-KP-2022/README.md

 User : pep2
 Password : l0gin@kses

-or you can use your own sql account, just change it in auth.py and database_cctv.py files.
+or you can use your own sql account, just change it in auth.py and database_cctv.py and list_user.py files.

-4. Copy .mysql file, paste and run in phpmyadmin code section
+4. Make new database with name db-app-cctv then copy content in db-app-cctv.mysql file, paste and run in phpmyadmin SQL code section
 5. Run main.py

 Make sure you use same network with P_6C